CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 ### 2.7.
 Select a Task : `select`

-Selects the task identified by the title used in the task listing.<br>
+Selects the task identified by the index used in the task listing.<br>
-Format: `select TITLE`
+Format: `select INDEX`

 > Selects the task and loads the task detail according to the 'TITLE`.<br>
 > The Title is ina string format